-Fu Hao -- First Female General in the History of China and Wife of Four Kings
+Fu Hao — First Female General in the History of China and Wife of Four Kings

 From A Teenage Queen to An Exceptional Marshal

-When she was newly married to her ambitious husband, King Wu Ding, there was a big war on their northern border and had lasted for a while.
+When she was newly married to her ambitious husband, King Wu Ding, a big war on their northern border lasted for a while.

 Fu Hao's Exceptional Military Achievements

 This excellent female marshal, moreover, was also a sweet wife.
-She and her husband had many children together, one of their sons became the next king.
+She and her husband had many children together, and one of their sons became the next king.